#Published 7th March 2018

 The problem with the commercial chaffs is they are very intensively grown crops so, if fed alongside rich pasture, they may be less than ideal.

-The chemical structure of the fibre in these crops is also less digestible than some other sources though that can be enhanced when “super fibres” are fed.
+Chaffs are great at slowing down the speed that a horse consumes a meal as well as providing some bulk.
+The chemical structure of the fibre in these crops is less digestible than some other sources though that can be enhanced when “super fibres” are fed so many people feed both MORE Chaff and MORE Fibre together.

 A sub-section of this is haylage.
 It certainly can have the same problem of being too rich and sugary but it can have one benefit.
 Haylage is made by excluding air from the cut grass and allowing the naturally occurring bacteria to pickle the feed by producing lactic acid.
 It is exactly these lactic acid producing bacteria that we need to encourage if the horse is going to have a healthy hind gut.
 So haylage is an excellent source of these beneficial bacteria.

 Of course the easier way to add these bacteria to the horse would be as a supplement but the EU, in its wisdom, allows the addition of these beneficial organisms to human foods like yoghurt and health drinks like Yakult and Actimel.
 You can buy bacterial probiotic supplements for you and your family, your cats and dogs.
-Farmers can buy them for pigs, poultry, sheep and cattle, but for some reason the EU doesn’t allow the equine supplements industry to sell it to you to add to your horse feed.
+Farmers can buy them for pigs, poultry, sheep and cattle and even to inoculate their haylage with.
+But for some reason the EU doesn’t allow the equine supplements industry to sell it to you to add to your horse feed.
 So a small amount of good quality haylage could be very good for your horse as a source of beneficial lactic acid bacteria.

 There are two key benefits to most of these fibre sources.
 The first is that they are what is left when the mill has removed the sugars or starches to make refined sugar and flour or the oils to make cooking oils.
 That means they are generally much lower in these troublesome nutrients than the chaffs.